-Cost-plus pricing, also called markup pricing, adds a fixed percentage to production costs for a single unit of what you sell.
-For example, if it takes: $15 for materials, $30 for labor, and $10 for miscellaneous costs, adding a 25% markup means your cost-plus price would be $68.75.
+Cost-plus pricing (also called markup pricing) is a pricing strategy where you add a fixed percentage of production costs to a unit of what you sell.
+For example, if you break down your product's costs and discover the cost of development is $15, labor is $30, and miscellaneous is $10, adding a 25% markup means your cost-plus price is $68.75.

-You may overprice your goods and lose out on sales if prices are too high.
+You may overprice your products and lose out on sales if prices are too high.

-A transparent strategy as buyers understand what goes into your pricing.
+This is a transparent strategy, as buyers understand what goes into your pricing.

-SaaS businesses may miss out on profits as the value of what you create can be greater than production costs.
+SaaS businesses may miss out on profits because the value of your product may outweigh its production costs.

 3. Competitor-Based Pricing

-If your products become extremely popular, you may lose revenue if you stick to charging based on your competitors rather than the value you provide your audience.
+If your products become extremely popular, you may lose revenue by sticking to this pricing strategy.

-Basing prices on the going market rate helps customers understand what to expect, and they won’t be scared away by prices.
+Basing prices on the going market rate helps customers understand what to expect and your prices won’t scare them away.